sensory check/SPD and intro prim reflex with parent and child engaging in calming activity

 The Asymmetrical Tonic Neck Reflex (ATNR) connects head movement with arm and leg movement.
 When ATNR stays active, everyday tasks—reading, writing, balancing—require extra effort.

-Now imagine this layered with PDA (NGM), a pattern of heightened threat detection where the child’s nervous system is constantly scanning for safety.
+Now imagine this layered with PDA (Pervasive Drive for Autonomy), a pattern of heightened threat detection where the child’s nervous system is constantly scanning for safety.

 For a child with hypertonia or hypotonia, an unintegrated ATNR can feel like: